 - 5 oz package baby arugula

-Pour the (drained) hot noodles into a large skillet over medium-low heat.
-Add all of the pesto sauce and stir to coat the noodles.
-If the pesto sauce is too thick, add 1/2 cup at a time of the reserved hot pasta water, it will help loosen the pesto sauce.
+- Pour the (drained) hot noodles into a large skillet over low heat.
+Add all of the pesto sauce, green peas, and fresh arugula to the pan.
+Mix it well to coat the noodles with the pesto sauce.
+If the pesto sauce is too thick, add 1/2 cup at a time of the reserved hot pasta water to help loosen the sauce.

 - You can substitute cashews, almonds, or walnuts for the pistachios.

-- If you want to add a "cheesy" flavor to the pesto sauce, add 2 tsps of nutritional yeast.
+- If you want to add a "cheesy" flavor to the pesto sauce, add 2 tsbp of nutritional yeast.